Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Abstract

 \section{Abstract}

-There has been a surge of interest in developing robust estimators for models with heavy-tailed data in statistics and machine learning.
-This paper proposes a log-truncated M-estimator for a large family of statistical regressions and establishes its excess risk bound under the condition that the data have $(1+\e)$-th moment with $\e \in (0,1]$.
-With an additional assumption on the associated risk function, we obtain an $\ell_2$-error bound for the estimation.
-Our theorems are applied to establish robust M-estimators for concrete regressions.
-Besides convex regressions such as quantile regression and generalized linear models, many non-convex regressions can also be fit into our theorems, we focus on robust deep neural network regressions, which can be solved by the stochastic gradient descent algorithms.
-Simulations and real data analysis demonstrate the superiority of log-truncated estimations over standard estimations.
+There has been a surge of interest in developing robust estimators for models with heavy-tailed and bounded variance data in statistics and machine learning, while few works impose unbounded variance.
+This paper proposes two type of robust estimators, the ridge log-truncated M-estimator and the elastic net log-truncated M-estimator.
+The first estimator is applied to convex regressions such as quantile regression and generalized linear models, while the other one is applied to high dimensional non-convex learning problems such as regressions via deep neural networks.
+Simulations and real data analysis demonstrate the {robustness} of log-truncated estimations over standard estimations.